thuzarwin/open-data-sprints/docs/project-training.rst

 We'll know this project has been successfully completed when:

 - We have identified the users' experience, knowledge gaps, and training needs and have met them by providing the essential tools:
-	- We have updated training materials and focused on the essential courses.
+	- We have updated training materials and focused on the essential resources.
-	- We have developed a training platform containing training materials that are easy accessible and user friendly to Open Data City Employees Enthusiasts, Open Data Liaisons and public users.
+	- We have developed a training platform containing training materials that are easy accessible and user friendly to Open Data City Employees Enthusiasts and Open Data Liaisons.

 Deliverables
 ----------------------------------------------

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

-- Identify Gaps using design thinking tools such as interviews, journaling and surveys
+- Identify Gaps using design thinking tools such as developing personas, journey map etc.
 - Relay surfacing Open Data Liaisons and Open Data City Employees Enthusiasts questions, roadblocks, and concerns presented on the Training Needs survey to Socrata for answers.
-- An updated online Workshop 101 to be used as a Socrata Introduction Exercise
+- An updated online Workshop 101 to be used as a Starter Kit for new Open Data Laisions.
-- Invite users to join Bloomfire User Group and Slack Channel to help diminish concerns and roadblocks
+- Invite users to join Bloomfire User Group and Slack Channel to help diminish concerns and roadblocks.
 - Determine our next steps
 - Update training materials located on the `wiki site <https://atxdataportal.wikispaces.com/>`_
-- Develop a library for Open Data Liaisons, Open Data City Employees Enthusiasts and public users who will or are working with Socrata's Open Data Portal
+- Develop a library for Open Data Liaisons and Open Data City Employees Enthusiasts who will or are working with The City of Austin's Open Data Portal.
-- Provide Open Data Liaisons and Open Data City Employees Enthusiasts 2 custom courses of their choosing developed by Socrata
+- Provide Open Data Liaisons and Open Data City Employees Enthusiasts 2 custom courses of their topic of choosing developed by Socrata's Education team.
-- Develop training materials for the topics which Open Data Liaisons and Open Data City Employees Enthusiasts have requested.
+- Develop training video for the topics which Open Data Liaisons and Open Data City Employees Enthusiasts have requested.
-- Outreach to key Open Data Liaisons and Open Data City Employees Enthusiasts regarding available virtual training courses offered through Socrata using various outlets such as Bloomfire.
+- Outreach to key Open Data Liaisons and Open Data City Employees Enthusiasts regarding available virtual training courses offered through Socrata using outlets such as Bloomfire.

 Key users/customers
 ----------------------------------------------

 ..
 AUTHOR INSTRUCTIONS: What types of users/people will be most affected by this project?
 This helps readers understand your project's target audience.
 Use as many (or few) bullet points as you like.
-- The users of the open data training materials and resources are Open Data Liaisons and public users.
+- The users of the open data training materials and resources are Open Data Liaisons.
 Open Data Liaisons are city employees that act as the link between the data and their department.
-While public users are those who are curious about open data or use the data to collaborate unleashing sparks of innovation within their communities.

 - We also chose to focus on City Employees who we defined as Open Data City Employees Enthusiasts.
-This group of people will work with or are working directly with Socrata.
+This group of people will work with or are working directly with The City's of Austin Open Data Portal with an oversee of an Open Data Liaison.
+They also are defineds as those  who are curious about open data.

 Key dates
 ----------------------------------------------